The New Year is rife with superstitions around

 Many of us have tokens or rituals to help us through moments of anxiety and pressure, whether they're lucky rabbit's feet, a particular coffee order or wearing a certain jacket for a job interview.
 It turns out that these superstitions, while they're not based in any real fact, can alter the outcome in our favor — by giving us more reassurance and support.

+he writes in "They are skilled at creating and noticing chance opportunities, make lucky decisions by listening to their intuition, create self-fulfilling prophesies via positive expectations, and adopt a resilient attitude that transforms bad luck into good."
+The Luck Factor.
 Resilience is a much-studied phenomenon in psychology.
 It means adapting when you're faced with serious problems — not ignoring what's happened, but being capable of operating normally and thinking positively.
 There are a lot of ways to boost resilience, according to science: be optimistic, keep yourself healthy with a strong immune system, be prepared for things to change, and get support from others, for example.
 3 Increase Your Opportunities

 It's simple statistics: if you want to be luckier, you need to broaden your chances.
 A study in 2014 on serendipity found that people tended to have

 more serendipitous experiences if they changed their routine a lot, talked to others, made sure they remained open-minded and said "yes" to new things.
 They were curious rather than anxious, and that made a big difference.